 The Board intends that individual director assessments be conducted by other directors, taking into account each director's contributions at Board meetings, service on committees, experience base, and their general ability to contribute to one or more of the Company's major needs.
-The Board recently conducted assessments of the performance of each of the directors, whereby each director undertook a self-evaluation that was discussed by the Board as a group.
-Going forward, the Board intends to conduct such assessments on a routine basis.
+The Board recently conducted assessments of the performance of each of the directors, whereby each director undertook a self-evaluation that was discussed by t such assessments on a routine basis. the Board as a group.
+Going forward, the Bo pard intends to conduct